blacha/github-secret-rotate/README.md

 {
     // Profiles to use
     "profiles": {
-        // AWS Profile name, must exit inside the ~/.aws/config "project-dev": {
+        // AWS Profile name, must exist inside the ~/.aws/credentials "project-dev": {
-            // IAM User to use to replace keys
+            // IAM User to use for access keys
             "user": "ci"
+            // Number of hours that a token is allowed to be alive "maxAge": 200
         },
+        // Production example
         "project-prod": {
             "user": "ci",
-            // Number of hours that a token is allowed to be alive "maxAge": 24
+            "maxAge": 24
         }
     },